CFSAN-Biostatistics/CSP2/README.md

 # Yenta (v.0.5)

-Yenta is a Nextflow pipeline for fast and accurate SNP distance estimation from WGS read data or genome assemblies.
+### Yenta is a Nextflow pipeline for fast and accurate SNP distance estimation among microbial isolates.
+Yenta was originally designed to identify reference strain contamination (screening microbial assemblies against a commonly used laboratory control strains), but can be used to quickly and accurately screen query isolates against any microcial assemblies provided by the user.
+Yenta uses *MUmmer* whole genome alignment and sensible data filtering to assess SNP distances, and will generate *SKESA* assemblies if WGS read data is provided.

 ---
 ## Software Dependencies